Why don’t we just do exactly what we feel like doing when we feel like doing it?

 33 Skills and Techniques to Improve Self-Regulation

-There are many tips and tricks you can use to enhance your self-regulation skills.
+There are many tips and tricks you can use as self-regulated learners to enhance your self-regulation skills.
 If you want to give it a shot, read through these techniques and pick one that resonates with you—then put it to good use!

 Cultivating the skill of mindfulness will improve your ability to maintain your moment-to-moment awareness, which in turn helps you delay gratification and manage your emotions.